hbkworld/streaming-spec/complex_types.md

 - `<signal group id>`: A number with the groupt id, unique within the device
 - `signals`: An arrays with the unique signal ids of all signals that belong to the group.

+All signals in a group are in step, that is, they all have values for the same times.

 ## Examples